 To be considered for readmission to CBD College, former students must provide a detailed written explanation to the Dean of Education of the conditions that caused the original withdrawal or termination and demonstrate how those conditions have been resolved so that they can successfully continue the program of study.
 Applicants for readmission must complete the full admissions process and will be evaluated by an instructor and/or Program Director to assess retained skills.
+If it is determined that a student must re-demonstrate competency regardless of previously passed courses, the student will be enrolled into required courses which can be either didactic, lab or a combination of both in an auditing capacity.
+The course requirements will have to be met fully according to the course syllabus.
+Auditing courses are free of charge.
 Only one readmission request will be considered and may be allowed.
 A final decision will be made by a Readmission Committee.